mcalec-dev/mcalec.dev/README.md

 ## For GitHub/GitLab (etc.)

 Before suspending my account please contact the email below to let me know before any removals or takedowns.
-I do NOT condone in any malicious or hacking activities.
-Please reach out to me if you really think I'm a "hacker".
+I do NOT condone or partake in any malicious or hacking activities.

 GitHub/GitLab Removals: removals[at]mcalec[dot]dev